Online Hybrid Juris Doctor Degree Programs for 2026

 What is the difference between a Juris Doctor and a Juris Master?

 They are both postgraduate degrees.
-However, similar to Master of Legal Studies or other legal studies programs, Juris Master programs are designed for people who want to further their legal knowledge and may not want to become a lawyer or practice law.
+However, similar to Master of Legal Studies or other legal studies programs, Juris Master programs are designed for people who want to deepen their legal knowledge and may not want to become lawyers or practice law.

-Information on this page was last retrieved in November 2021.
+Information on this page was last retrieved and updated in March 2026.